euske/github-data-2014/README.md

  * C Caveats: ANTLR4 cannot handle preprocessor directives, so we stripped out #defines and #includes from the code.
    After all, we're interested in a source code for human readers, not for compilers.
  * Python Caveats: Mixture of Python 2 and 3 code.
+   The compiler.ast module handles both pretty well.